ravialdy/ravialdy.github.io/_posts/2023-10-20-gradcam-howitworks.md

 At this point, you might wonder, "How exactly does the weighted sum of feature maps and ReLU activation contribute to generating a heatmap?"

 The heatmap $$ L_{\text{Grad-CAM}}^{c} $$ is essentially a 2D spatial map of the image that highlights the important regions, which have been "weighted" based on their contribution to the class score.
-This weighted sum can be formally represented as:
+Recall that this weighted sum can be formally represented as:

 $$
 L_{\text{Grad-CAM}}^{c} = \text{ReLU}\left(\sum_{k} \alpha_{k}^{c} A^{k}\right)